What to Expect During a Scheduled Shred Day: Business Prep Tips

 Can I shred non-sensitive materials like old magazines or catalogs?

 Absolutely.
-While these materials may not require secure destruction, they can often be included for recycling purposes.
+These materials may not need secure destruction and can often be included in Framingham's recycling.

 How does shredding contribute to environmental sustainability?

-Shredding providers typically recycle shredded materials, reducing waste and minimizing the environmental impact.
+Shredding providers in Framingham recycle materials, reducing waste and environmental impact.

 Protect Your Business with a Trusted Shredding Partner